By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 Gray Duarte

-The race for California’s 13th Congressional District between Democrat Adam Gray and Republican incumbent John Duarte is expected to be one to watch nationally, once again.
+The race for California’s 13th Congressional District between Democrat Adam Gray and Republican incumbent John Duarte ended Tuesday with Gray the victor by a mere 187 votes.

 As the election season intensifies, voters across the Valley find themselves divided in their support for Congressional candidates Congressman John Duarte and former Assemblyman Adam Gray.
 Both candidates bring distinct backgrounds and political accomplishments to the race, making it a closely watched contest.